CorruptEntity0982/CryptoTracker/README.md

 ## Introduction

 Hi, My name is Shashank Dubey, A computer science and engineering student from Vellore Institute of Technology, your company tanX.fi has recently come to my university for college placements.
-After going through the Job description, the role you're offering aligns with my interests, however i'm not able to apply through my university for this role as I have a standing backlog (Due to oversight in my answer script, re-evaluation of my test in in progress and I will clear the backlog by Decemeber 2024).
+After going through the Job description, the role you're offering aligns with my interests, however i'm not able to apply through my university for this role as I have a standing backlog (Due to oversight in my answer script, re-evaluation of my test is in progress and I will clear the backlog by Decemeber 2024).
 I have attempted the backend assignment that was part of the mail i've received.